Longwater1234/space-checkers/README.md

 # space - checkers

 Online Multiplayer Checkers game in C++ built with SFML 2.6, Protobuf and ixWebsockets.
 With very minimal dependencies and a simple build process.
+All dependencies are auto-downloaded (as `.tar.gz`) and built for you using CMake FetchContent.
+This game can connect to both Private and Public game servers.
+The Server for this game is on a separate GitHubrepo, [available here](#).
-All dependencies are auto-downloaded and built for you using CMake FetchContent, as compressed `.tar.gz`.
-The only dependency you need pre-installed on your OS is SFML 2.6.
+The only dependency you need pre-installed on your OS is SFML 2.6.x (or newer).

 ### Main Libraries Used

-- SFML 2.6.1
+- SFML 2.6
 - imGui-SFML
 - ixWebsockets
 - spdlog